Grzegorz-R-Juszczak/Protein-coding-gene-IDs-human-mouse-rat-pig/README.md

 Output data
 Verification_missing_NCBI_IDs.csv (list of Ensembl genes with missing  NCBI IDs merged with gene identifiers retrieved directly from NCBI database)
 Summary_NCBI_IDs_ambiguous_in_Ensembl.csv (list of NCBI IDs assigned in Ensembl database to more than one official gene symbol together with gene identifiers retrieved directly from NCBI database)
+NCBI_IDs_ambiguous_in_NCBI.csv (list of NCBI IDs linked with more than one gene symbol in NCBI data)
 ##################################################################################################################################################################################################

 Program